Icedxuebi/Simulant/README_EN.md

 - When you are done, uncheck "Enable Firewall" to return to your original location in the inn.

-- If any step during this process causes the game to crash, please record the issue and restart ACT.
+- If any step during this process causes the game to crash, please record any errors and restart ACT.

 - Optional: If you experience problems with text or UI layout, you can install a font: